 The clip above also includes imagery of Evonne playing at a local tournament at Barellan – a competition that attracted the largest crowd the town had ever seen.
 Also featuring is her famous win at the 1971 Wimbledon final against fellow Australian Margaret Court – where she received the trophy from Princess Alexandra of Kent.

 These images showcase many of the qualities that came to define her game, including a patience in constructing points, an extraordinary serve-volley and an ability to return shots from difficult positions.
 It also features her backhand, one of the most highly regarded shots in women's tennis – a beautiful one-handed stroke that could be played with slice or topspin.

 Soon for Stage and Screen

 Evonne Goolagong-Cawley's accomplishments both on and off the court make her not only one of the great figures of Australian tennis but also a great Australian.
-Now she is being honoured again in an upcoming Screen Australia mini-series and a stage production (by The Melbourne Theatre Company) – deserved recognition in a world that celebrates too few of our Indigenous heroes in popular culture.
+Now she is being honoured again, with a mini-series in development at Screen Australia and a stage production by The Melbourne Theatre Company scheduled to debut in 2022 – deserved recognition in a world that celebrates too few of our Indigenous heroes in popular culture.